sandstreamdev/std/range/split.md

 # split

-Splits the given range in subranges by excluding the given used ranged.
+Splits the given range into subranges by excluding the given used ranged.

 ## Type signature